-Continuous Integration and Continuous Delivery (CI/CD) are software engineering approaches that are a part of the larger software delivery pipeline.
-Used effectively, CI/CD can help ensure that software is high quality, reliable, and safe and secure.
+CI/CD processes encompass software engineering approaches that are a part of the larger software delivery pipeline.
+Used effectively, they can help ensure that software is high quality, reliable, and safe and secure.
 Learn more about the CI/CD process and CI/CD tools.

-Read along or jump to the section on the CI/CD process that interests you most:
+Read along or jump to the section that interests you most about the CI/CD process:

 Continuous Integration Overview